 As much as time is flying by, the rain is still sticking around.
 There is freshness overload.
-From fresh green grass (which now needs to be trimmed every week) to fresh rain washed air.
+From fresh green grass (which now needs to be trimmed every week) to fresh rain-washed air.
 From fresh rain-soaked earth to fresh vegetables all over.
 Among those vegetables is the dodo/ amaranth.
 It is so glorious you can’t deny it.
 I have experimented with dodo a lot and have found that it tastes really great raw (think salad) but I am yet to polish the art of making raw dodo salad.
-In the meantime I will be sharing this sautéed dodo recipe.
+In the meantime, I will be sharing this sautéed dodo recipe.
 It is a healthy dish, I believe, that is sautéed in little oil and is not overcooked and thus it has a slight bite to it.
 I find dodo a great breakfast vegetable because it is an energizer.

 What you will need:

-Three handfuls of fresh dodo
+Three handfuls of the fresh dodo

 1 Tomato, chopped